ErnestUTN/WeaponsOfChoice/README.md

 ![alt text](https://github.com/ErnestUTN/WeaponsOfChoice/blob/Beta/About/Preview_1.png)
 ![alt text](https://github.com/ErnestUTN/WeaponsOfChoice/blob/Beta/About/Preview_2.png)

+## Additional Features

+You can now choose among your allowed filtered equippables "priority" equippables.
+Click on the dropdown to the right of the filter in the dialog menu and choose your top 3 equippables you want your pawn to pay special attention to.
+You can leave one or two unchosen dropdowns , not problem, the rest of the filtered equippables will be treated as non-prioritized and will similar to apparel in the outfits menu.
+[Read the Equip Logic for more info]

 ## Equip logic
 The following two propositions governs the logic behind the picking and equipping of the searched weapon: